leon4rd/test/README.md

-## Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+## My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.